-Articles about Code Quality
+Articles on Code Quality

-In preparation for my talk at RubyConf Australia this
+Right before my talk at RubyConf Australia,

-month, I've been working on a way to make it easy for anyone to run
+I worked on a way to make it easy for anyone to run

-service by GitHub and it's quite easy to set up.
+It’s a powerful service by GitHub and it’s quite easy to set up.

 This year I had the honor to speak at RubyConf in Nashville.